cfengine/documentation/reference/functions/mergedata.markdown

 `mergedata()` is thus a convenient way, together with `getindices()` and `getvalues()`, to bridge the gap between data container and the traditional list and array data types in CFEngine.

+**Note:** It is only possible to wrap data containers in the current namespace.

 [%CFEngine_function_attributes()%]